tinybirdco/use-case-real-time-anomaly-detection/readme.md

 ## Introduction

-Anomalies, or outliers, in data can often signify critical events, deviations from expected behavior, or potential issues that require immediate attention.
+Anomalies, or outliers, in data can often signify critical events, deviations from expected behavior, or infrastructure breakdowns.
 Detecting these anomalies in real-time enables you to take proactive measures, mitigate risks, and optimize operations.
 In this project we demonstrate how various types of anomalies can be detected and flagged in streaming data.

-The project focuses on five types of anomalies:
+The project focuses on dectecting five types of anomalies:

 * **Out-of-range**: Identifying data points that fall outside a specified valid range.
 * **Rate-of-change**: Detecting abrupt changes or spikes in the rate of change of data.
 * **Timeout**: Flagging data points that cease to arrive within a predefined time interval.
 * **Interquartile Range (IQR)**: Using statistical methods to identify outliers based on the interquartile range.
-* **Z-score**: Applying standard deviation-based analysis to identify anomalies in the data distribution.
+* **Z-score**: Applying standard deviation-based analysis to identify anomalies in data distribution.

 Each anomaly detection method is implemented as SQL queries within separate Tinybird Pipes and published as an API Endpoint.